Mithridatic Wars: Lucullus' campaigns

 Fighting started in the spring of 73.
 While Lucullus intended to march overland through Phrygia and Galatia to Pontus, Mithridates struck first and invaded Bithynia, defeating Cotta in the Sea of Marmara near Chalcedon and besieging him there.
 Lucullus rushed to Cotta's relief while Mithridates besieged the large port city of Cyzicus.
 Investing Mithridates' forces already investing Cyzicus, Lucullus was able to prevent the Pontic army – poorly supplied by sea and vulnerable from land – from capturing the city and, with winter approaching, forced Mithridates to abandon the siege and withdraw east.
-Refusing battle, Lucullus' strategy preserved his entire force and forced Mithridates into a less favourable strategy of fighting in central Asia Minor where Roman advantages were greatest.
+Refusing battle, Lucullus' strategy preserved his entire army and compelled Mithridates into the less favourable strategy of fighting in central Asia Minor where Roman advantages were greatest.

-The next year, 72 BC, Lucullus slowly marched into Pontus with the intention of allowing Mithridates to concentrate troops who could then be forced into a large decisive battle.
+The next year, 72 BC, Lucullus slowly marched into Pontus with the intention of allowing Mithridates to concentrate troops which could then be forced into a large decisive battle.
 With Roman successes at sea under Cotta, Lucullus engaged and destroyed Mithridates' cavalry near Cabira and placed Mithridates on the defensive.
 The Pontic king withdrew east towards mountainous Lesser Armenia under heavy Roman harassment, leading to most of the Pontic army being destroyed and Mithridates' flight for refuge with the Armenians.
 Lucullus then spent much of 71 and 70 BC completing his conquest of Pontus, sacking Sinope and Amisus, and occupying Lesser Armenia.
 Sending Appius Claudius Pulcher as envoy to Armenia in 71, Lucullus demanded Mithridates be surrendered; however, with Appius' rude and overbearing behaviour, the Armenians delayed and late in 71 or early in 70 BC announced their refusal.